cnjinhao/nana-handbook/Nana Handbook.md

 int main()
 {
-	//Brings all nana names into main scope. using namespace nana;
+	//Brings all included nana names into main scope. using namespace nana;

 	//Create a form.